ansys/pyacp/doc/source/user_guide/howto/file_management.rst

     ...     local_working_directory=pathlib.Path("."),
     ... )

-Now the output files will be stored in the custom working directory.
+Any produced output files are now stored in the custom working directory.
 Input files are also copied to this directory before being uploaded to the ACP instance.